BAJAJ FINSERV DIRECT LIMITED

 Common instruments include equity shares, preference shares, bonds, debentures, mutual funds, and derivatives.

-It mobilises savings, facilitates investment, provides liquidity, and supports economic growth through capital formation.
+It mobilises savings, facilitates capital formation, provides liquidity, and supports economic activity through long-term funding mechanisms.

 The money market deals with short-term funding instruments, while the capital market focuses on long-term securities.